Below is a listing including common dental terminology, prosthodontic and periodontal terms.

 Deterioration of the upper and/or lower jaw.
 Usually severe loss of existing bone and thinning of the gum tissues.

-Dental or medical tourism is the act of traveling to other countries to obtain medical, dental, and surgical care.
+Medical tourism is the act of traveling to other countries to obtain medical and surgical care.
 The term was initially coined by travel agencies and the media as a catchall phrase to describe a rapidly growing industry where people travel to other countries to obtain medical care while at the same time touring, vacationing and enjoying the attractions of the countries which they are visiting.

 Back tooth, grinder.